 Dani is the Managing Editor, Content Marketing at Ceridian.

-Before embarking on the latest round of performance reviews at your company, pause and ponder this: Gallup found that only 14% of employees strongly agree that the performance reviews they receive inspire them to improve.
+Before embarking on the latest round of employee performance reviews at your company, pause and ponder this: Gallup found that only 14% of employees strongly agree that the performance reviews they receive inspire them to improve.
 And, just two in 10 employees strongly agree that performance is managed in a way that motivates them to do outstanding work.
 These stats show that performance reviews are accomplishing the opposite of what they’re intended to do – inspire employees and help drive better outcomes.

 We’ve previously written about the need for companies to evolve their annual review process to one of ongoing performance development and feedback.
 Managers should discuss performance with employees more than once a year, whether formally or informally.
 In fact, a recent Adobe study found that 80% of employees prefer immediate feedback to annual reviews.